 On Thursday the 22nd June, Wurundjeri Elder’s addressed the Victorian parliament in an unprecedented ceremony.
 They gathered to support a bill, tabled by the planning minister, Richard Wynne, the Wilip-gin Birrarung murron (Yarra River Proctection) bill 2017.
 The bill is the first legislation ever to go before the Victorian parliament with a dual Aboriginal language title, and the first to include an Aboriginal language preamble.
 Wurundjeri Elder, Aunty Alice Kolasa is the first Wurundjeri person to speak from the floor of the parliament as a Traditional Owner of the land upon which Parliament House is built.

-The legislation creates an independent body called the Birrarung Council, two members of which must be nominated from the Wurundjeri Land and Compensation Cultural Heritage Council Inc. It grants Wurundjeri people a legislatively-enshrined voice in the formal custodianship of the Birrarung.
+The legislation creates an independent body called the Birrarung Council, two members of which must be nominated from the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation Council Inc. It grants Wurundjeri people a legislatively-enshrined voice in the formal custodianship of the Birrarung.

 Wurundjeri Council’s speech to the lower house is available here.